Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 		map.fitBounds(e.target.getBounds());
 	}

-	// Create popups and bind the Name and Percent Bachelor Degree Holder fields from the geojson file to the popups function onEachFeature(feature, layer) {
+	// Create popups and bind the Name and Percent Bachelor Degree Holder fields from the geojson file to the popups.
+You can paste this over the previous "onEachFeature" function. function onEachFeature(feature, layer) {
 		layer.on({
 			mouseover: highlightFeature,